xdrazkov/pb162-hw02-messaging/README.md

 $ mvn clean install
 ```

-The only difference is that unlike the seminar project, the checks for missing documentation and a style violation will produce an error this time.
+The only difference is that unlike the seminar project, the checks for a missing documentation and a style violation will produce an error this time.
 You can disable this behavior temporarily when running this command.

 ```bash